Based in London, Selling to The World

-To understand how a population settles in any given geography, your best bet is to look at the source of water.
-Water gives life to people, money gives life to businesses.
+To understand how a population settles in any given geography, your best bet is to look at the water source.
+Water gives life to people; money gives life to businesses.
 So to understand how the business landscape (and so the business habits and decisions) is shaped, you have to look at how money moves.
 Specifically, look upstream, how the money flows into the economy.

 A few years back, I met a gentleman named Carl, with whom I was sharing a table at J.J.
 Fox, a great cigar club in London.
-We got around to chatting about international norms of doing business.
-He learned I grew up in İstanbul, and shared a few of his thoughts, that really stuck with me.
-“Every city has a stereotypical business persona, for example, İstanbul is a city of merchants,” he said.
-Which is true, as it was a port city, at the center of the ancient Silk Road.
+Finally, we got around to chatting about international norms of doing business.
+He learned I grew up in İstanbul and shared some of his thoughts that really stuck with me.
+“Every city has a stereotypical business persona; for example, İstanbul is a city of merchants,” he said, which is true, as it was a port city at the centre of the ancient Silk Road.

-The type of trade that is popular in the city, shapes people’s characters, in turn they shape the new generation and so on, weaving a fabric of patterns to how people behave in most business (and other life) settings.
+The type of trade that is popular in the city shapes people’s characters.
+In turn, they shape the new generation, weaving a fabric of patterns to how people behave in most business (and other life) settings.

 London is a city of bankers.
-In many forms, London is also the birthplace of the modern banking.
+In many forms, London is also the birthplace of modern banking.
 Not the derivative, speculative kind, but the stable, secure and trustworthy kind.
-This is of course not exactly accurate today, but it remained so for a long enough time to create a patterns of behaviour that permeates how B2B conversations take place.
+This is, of course, not exactly accurate today, but it remained so for a long enough time to create patterns of behaviour that permeates how B2B conversations take place.

 Your odds of walking away with a sale from a B2B sales conversation with a national brand, a multinational enterprise, or a quintessentially British small business; is directly in correlation with how in line you are with the signals of stability, security, trust.
-So having made a few successful sales in the US or in Germany for example, really strengthens your hand.
-Of course, the best is having had a few strong clients in the UK.
+So having made a few successful sales in the US or Germany, for example, really strengthens your hand.
+But, of course, the best is having had a few strong clients in the UK.

 Now startups are the opposite of this.
 They are risky.
 Their selling point is high risk – high return.
 Perhaps the change within a company that comes from awarding a contract to a startup will create a 10x boost to productivity or sales.

-That’s why B2B selling as a startup, especially if you are a migrant founder, without those contacts from Eton and Oxbridge is extremely difficult.
-You have a better chance of selling internationally as a brand based in London, and once you have the proof, this is the last castle to conquer.
+That’s why B2B selling as a startup, especially if you are a migrant founder, is extremely difficult without those contacts from Eton and Oxbridge.
+But, on the other hand, you have a better chance of selling internationally as a brand based in London, and once you have the proof, this is the last castle to conquer.

 B2C Selling in The UK

-This quality also makes B2C selling a more universal challenge.
-Although there are differences, the structure of a B2C sales funnel and/or a sales argument shares a lot of similarities in Spain, Italy, Canada, Philippines or The UK.
+This quality also makes B2C selling a universal challenge.
+Although there are differences, the structure of B2C sales funnels and/or a sales argument shares many similarities in Spain, Italy, Canada, the Philippines or The UK.